-- 1. Intercollegiate sports;
+- 1. Intercollegiate sports,

-- 2. Intramural sports and;
+- 2. Intramural sports, and

 - 3. Physical Training.

-All officer cadets must take part in both the Physical Training and one of the Intramural sports.
+All cadets must take part in both the Physical Training programme and one of the sports programmes.

-Professional Military Training is required of all officer cadets, in all four years.
+Professional Military Training is required of all cadets in all four years.

-Second Language training is mandatory for all officer cadets who do not meet the standards set by the College to the classification tests of the Public Commission.
+Second Language training is mandatory for all cadets who do not meet the standards set by the College to the classification tests of the Public Commission.

-Honours and Major
+Honours and Major Degrees